EnquistLab/Tutorials/passwordless_authentication_mac.md

-# How to set up passwordless SSH login
+# How to set up passwordless SSH login from Linux/Mac

 ## Contents